Short Manaslu Trekking

 The trail from Samdo descends via fields and mani walls.
 We will cross a bridge and trek past the Athahra Saya River and then the Larke River.
 The mani walls and prayer flags along the trail show the closeness of Larkya La pass.
 Further, we will come across Larkya Glacier.
 The views are outstanding.

-From here, the trail goes to Salkha Khola Valley and ascends to a stone guest house at 4, 4450 meters, which is known as Dharamsala or Larkya La Phedi.
+From here, the trail goes to Salkha Khola Valley.
+It ascends to a stone guest house at 4450 meters, known as Dharamsala or Larkya La Phedi.
 The views of Mt.
-Manaslu and Larkya Glacier are wonderful from this place.
+Manaslu and Larkya Glacier are lovely from this place.

 • MealsB, L, D